Startup-Nights/website/content/pages/terms-and-conditions.md

             2.2 In order to access certain services provided by Startup Nights (e.g. Workshops during Startup Nights) you may be required to upload your CV to the online event platform.
-By uploading your CV, you agree that Startup Nights may share your CV with its partners.
+By uploading your CV, you agree that Startup Nights may share your CV with its partners and that these partners may contact you.
       - title: 3.
 PRICES
         text:
           - >-